Life Care Centers of America, North Walk Villa Convalescent

 has 59 beds.

-As an important member of our interdisciplinary team, the LPN
+As an important member of our interdisciplinary team, the CNA is

-psychosocial well-being in accordance with all applicable laws,
+patients in accordance with all applicable laws, regulations, and

-regulations, and Life Care standards.
-Your role will involve
+Life Care standards.
+Your daily responsibilities will be to deliver

 Must exhibit excellent customer service and a positive attitude